projser/sicoob-movies/readme.md

 # Start expo

-  Firtly, change in settings.js file the path for the previously started api
+  Firstly, change in settings.js file, the path for the previously started api

   If running in android simulator, one should use: